gregv12/csv-compiler/README.md

 - Error handling and reporting
 - Designed to integrate with java.util.stream.Stream
 - Compiles AOT, zero startup cost
-- Zero GC field serializers for primitive types provided
+- Zero GC field serializers for primitive types and CharSequence
+- Array and List support for primitives and Strings
+- Serializers for LocalTime, LocalDate, LocalDateTime
+- Re-use marshalled instance or new instance per record
 - No external runtime dependencies
 - No runtime byte code generation